 The Water Damage Restoration Process

 The Water Damage Restoration Process can be confusing.
 Here is what you should expect.
 “Water damage restoration” or “water mitigation” sounds like big phrases and the process is unfamiliar to many individuals.
-The steps and process are easily explained.
 If you’re dealing with a water disaster, Trust our experienced professionals at JW Home Care.

 Water Extraction & Removal

 Unfortunately a water damage incident can leave a substantial amount of standing water.
-If the water receded you’ll be dealing with drenched carpets, furniture and personal belongings.
-Accordingly, our highly trained and certified professionals will pump out excess water and extract using truck our specialized equipment.
+Similarly, If the water receded you’ll be dealing with drenched carpets, furniture and personal belongings.
+Accordingly, our highly trained and certified professionals will pump out excess water.
+And extract using truck our specialized equipment.

 Water Damage Clean-up by Professional Technicians

-The clean-up process begins once the water is removed.
-This involves removing and discarding debris and items that can’t be restored.
+The clean-up process begins once the water is removed, which involves removing and discarding debris and items that can’t be restored.
 Then, our trained professional technicians thoroughly wash and disinfect the structure’s walls, ceilings and floors, as well as all salvageable contents affected.

 Drying With Flood Drying Equipment

 A very important step of water damage restoration is the use of specialized drying equipment.
 Even though the structure of a home or building may appear to be dry, pockets of water and moisture may be present in hard to reach areas.
-If all of the moisture isn’t removed, water damage will continue to progress.
+If not dried properly, mold can grow.
+Which is another problem on its own.